Last updated: February 20, 2024

 Plan Your London Visit Ahead

 There are so many things to do in London that are free, but you can waste a lot of time if you don’t have a clear plan and itinerary.
 Look for attractions that are close together, places you can walk to; this will save on any train or bus fares.
+Check out the best hotels in London too.

 Plan your budget and stick to it, and there won’t be any unexpected credit card bills when you return home.
 Most of all, enjoy your visit!